tapdata/tapdata-docs/docs/tapflow/introduction.md

 # Introduction to TapFlow

 **TapFlow** is a streaming data processing development framework based on [Change Data Capture](../introduction/change-data-capture-mechanism.md) (CDC) technology.
-In addition to using TapData through a [graphical interface](../user-guide/data-development/create-task.md), TapFlow provides a rich set of APIs and tools for building real-time processing tasks across homogeneous or heterogeneous data sources, meeting flexible and automated needs for data integration and streaming processing.
+In addition to using TapData through a [graphical interface](../user-guide/data-development/create-task.md), TapFlow provides a rich set of APIs and command-line tools for building real-time processing tasks across homogeneous or heterogeneous data sources, meeting flexible and automated needs for data integration and streaming processing.

 ## How It Works

 ![TapFlow Workflow](../images/tapflow_introduction.png)

-The TapFlow data processing workflow primarily includes these steps:
+Typical application scenarios for TapFlow involve the following main data processing steps:

 - **Data Collection**: Using Tap CDC, it connects to and monitors update events (such as insert, update, and delete operations) in data sources, transforming them into data streams.
 - **Data Stream Processing**: Allows users to perform real-time processing on data streams via API or graphical interface, including complex operations like data merging, cleansing, and transformation.